Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Linear discretizations of steady-state problems without convection

 This first section on linear discretizations is devoted to the special case of \eqref{steady-strong} where $\bb = \boldsymbol{0}$.
 For all linear discretizations, the proofs of the DMP will consist of checking the hypotheses of Theorem~\ref{thm:algebraic-local-DMP}.
 It turns out that the DMP is satisfied only under appropriate requirements on the mesh.

-A careful inspection of the statements of the results from Section~\ref{Sec:DMP_linear_disc} reveals that one only needs to show properties for the first $M$ rows of the coefficient matrix of system \eqref{system-1}-\eqref{system-2}, that is, one only needs to worry about the equations associated to nodes interior to $\Omega$.
+A careful inspection of the statements of the results from Section~\ref{Sec:DMP_linear_disc} reveals that one only needs to show properties for the first $M$ rows of the coefficient matrix of system \eqref{system-1}-\eqref{system-2}, that is, one only needs to worry about the equations associated with nodes interior to $\Omega$.
 This observation motivates to define, for $\bbA\in\bbR^{N\times N}$, the matrix $(\bbA)^M\in \bbR^{M\times N}$ as the matrix containing only the first $M$ rows of $\bbA$.
-In fact, showing that $(\bbA)^M$ is of non-negative type is what is needed to use Theorems~\ref{thm:algebraic-local-DMP} and \ref{thm:algebraic-global-DMP} due to the expression \eqref{system-matrix} for the matrix associated to the sytem \eqref{system-1}-\eqref{system-2}.
+In fact, showing that $(\bbA)^M$ is of non-negative type is what is needed to use Theorems~\ref{thm:algebraic-local-DMP} and \ref{thm:algebraic-global-DMP} due to the expression \eqref{system-matrix} for the matrix associated with the system \eqref{system-1}-\eqref{system-2}.